notp1ssed/Trabalho_AnaliseDados_RuiCaseiro/README.md

 # Trabalho_AnaliseDados_RuiCaseiro

-This project was developed under the Data Analysis valuation work.
+This project was developed under the Data Analysis practical work.